BlackRanger4/BigTrack/.chatgpt/PREDICTOR_BIGTRACK_ROADMAP.md

 - `BigTracker/state.py`
   - already has `TrackerMode`, `BigTrackCounters`, `BigTrackDecision`, `SearchCandidate`, and `MatchEvidence`

-Main gap after Phase 2:
+Main gap after Phase 3:

 - The first real policy exists, but candidate generation is still one-candidate only.
 - Recovery mode currently keeps the same search candidate; wider/multiple recovery search is a later phase.
-- The Kalman predictor is still basic and can be improved with adaptive uncertainty/velocity behavior.
+- Baseline template update gating exists, but future policy can make it more mode-aware and easier to inspect.
+- `AdaptiveKalmanPredictorModel` exists; optional predictor models can now be added cleanly for comparison.

 ## Design Goals